craigmulligan/dream/README.md

-A boring but dreamy setup.
+> A boring but dreamy setup.

-Tools:

-* poetry
+This setup is optimized for simplicity & development speed.
+This means minimal dependencies & infrastructure.

+# Tools

 * flask
-* sqlalchemy
 * celery
+* sqlite
+* poetry
 * black
 * mypy
-* hotwire / htmx
-* fly.io

 Getting started